kamarmack/docs-starter/content/_index.md

 Refer to [Quickstart Installation](/docs/quickstart/installation) to create documentation for your software.

-## `Welcome.md` File
+## `content/_index.md` File

-This example file has some introductory markdown content.
-Use it to write a *overview* about your software.
-Then provide details and implementation steps in your subsequent files.
+This example file serves as your documentation home page.
+Use it to write an *overview* about your software.

-Notice the weight in the Hugo "front" section of this file is `1`, so it appears at the top of the table of contents, even though alphabetically it should be near the bottom.
+> Note: This contents of this home page file do not appear in search.

+Use your subsequent files to provide the details and implementation steps for your software.

 ## Use Cases